 - If your child has a nut allergy then make sure that anyone else who looks after your child knows about it and knows what to do if a reaction starts.
 For example, nursery staff, babysitters, teachers and other parents.

-- You should (or your child should if they have an allergy) wear a MedicAlert® (see below) bracelet or similar, or carry some kind of ID with you that tells other people about your allergy.
+- You should (or your child should if they have an allergy) wear a medical emergency identification bracelet or equivalent that tells other people about your allergy.

 2. If an allergic reaction starts, get the right treatment quickly: